Interactive system Generative visual system

 Brief and site condition

-The Nespresso flagship on 5th Avenue needed an interactive installation that felt continuous and distinct, responded to visitor presence without becoming a literal interface, and avoided canned video loops.
+The Nespresso flagship on 5th Avenue required an interactive installation that felt continuous and distinct, responded to visitor presence without becoming a gamified interface, and avoided canned video loops.
+In a retail setting where people linger, return, and spend time near the wall, the content needed to remain alive across long opening hours while staying calm, premium, and materially aligned with the brand.

 Computer vision for retail interaction

-A discreet sensing layer reads how people move through the space and translates that choreography into subtle forces within a fluid simulation.
-The content never truly repeats.
-As visitors draw closer, their presence gains weight, allowing them to steer the liquid motion nearby.
+A discreet sensing layer tracks how people move through the space and translates that choreography into subtle forces within a generative fluid simulation.
+Because the system is generative, the content never resolves into a fixed sequence with a visible reset point.
+As visitors draw closer, their presence gains weight inside the simulation, allowing them to steer the liquid motion nearby.
 Ripples, drifting trails, and soft wake patterns linger briefly before merging back into the whole.

 Credits